darkcris1/json-msg-docs/docs/_index.md

 # Getting Started with Json-msg

 JSON-MSG is a lightweight alternative for Joi or Yup or any json validator.
-Unlike Joi json-msg only focus on error messages
+Unlike Joi, json-msg only focus on error messages

 # Features